DanTheMan0708/DanTheMan0708.github.io/index.md

-# Welcome to My Blog!
+# Welcome to my Blog!

 This is my new blog where I will write about **gaming, Fortnite, Minecraft, and tech**.